MaartenJongeneel/PhDThesisTemplate/README.md

 See for instructions on how to add Overleaf as a remote branch this instruction: [Creating an Overleaf project from an existing Git repository](https://www.overleaf.com/learn/how-to/Using_Git_and_GitHub).

-1. To start with, we assume that you have cloned this git repo on your computer.
+1. To start with, we assume that you git on your computer.

 2. Create a new project on Overleaf.
 You can do this from your My Projects dashboard.
 You might as well use the 'Blank' template, since we're going to overwrite it.